hiroshi/simplenote-backup/README.md

 ### 3. Get your token

   1. Open https://app.simplenote.com and log in.
-  2. Open the inspector in your browser (A shortcut may be Command + Alt + j).
+  2. Open the inspector in your browser (A shortcut may be Command + Alt + i).
-  3. Type `simperium_opts.token` in the console of the inspector, and press enter.
+  3. Move to Application tab, disclose Storage/Cookie, select `https://app.simplenote.com` then double click the value of `token` to copy.
-  4. You will see your token; it looks like "a543b9622f7bf1a340a8a6682d09ad17".
+  4. You may get your token; it looks like "a543b9622f7bf1a340a8a6682d09ad17".

 ### 4. Run my script

     cd ~/SimplenoteBackup/simplenote-backup
-    make TOKEN=YOUR_TOKEN_HERE
+    make TOKEN=<YOUR_TOKEN_HERE>

 If it succeeds you will see something like this: